aldolat/private-content/readme.txt

 `[private role="none" recipient="login-name"]Text for a specific user only[/private]`

 Change `login-name` with the correct login name of the target user.

+You can use a comma separated list of usernames to target certain users:

+`[private role="none" recipient="login-name1, login-name2, login-name3"]Text for specific users only[/private]`

+Change `login-name1`, `login-name2`, and `login-name3` with the correct login names of the target users.

 = Alternate text for non-targeted users =